jbko6/ObsidianVault/Classes/ENGL 197/2nd Essay Thoughts.md

 Both Blade Runner and Akira have some form of technophobia
 	In Akira, this fear focuses on the hubris of modern science and believes it is uncapable of conquering nature's mysteries In Blade Runner, this fear focuses on humanity's recklessness in dealing with nature; that by pursuing progress we leave behind our humanity and destroy our very nature

+While both Blade Runner and Akira are shaped by technophobia, their genuine fears are quite different; In Akira, this fear focuses on the hubris of modern science and believes it is uncapable of conquering nature's mysteries.
+In Blade Runner, this fear focuses on humanity's recklessness in dealing with nature; that by pursuing progress we leave behind our humanity and destroy our very nature.
+Central to these fears are the historical contexts that support them.
+In Akira, this fear is founded on Japan's newfound technological superiority.
+Departing from the traditional framework of West and Orient is terrifying, even for those pioneering the transformation.
+Japan wonders how long its post-modern era can persist, or, in other words, how long until its world must be destroyed and rebuilt again.
+In Blade Runner this fear stems from the Japanese threat against Western economic, technological, and cultural dominance.
+Blade Runner posits Japan's new technology as inhuman, too detached from nature and overpowering our humanity.
+These xenophobic views are found throughout the set design of Blade Runner, as the Western bastion of Los Angeles is transformed by alien oriental elements; foreign food, depravity, ruthless efficiency.